 The following are a few of the factors considered in determining your SAI:

 - Your family’s income (taxed and untaxed)

-- Assets and benefits (for example, net worth of investments, a business or unemployment benefits)
+- Assets and benefits (including, net worth of investments, a business or unemployment benefits, etc.)

 We offer financial aid based on the following formula provided by the federal government:

 Cost of Attendance (COA) Minus Student Aid Index (SAI) Minus Other Financial Assistance (OFA) Equals Need